 New statistics showed that motorcycle accident fatalities in California decreased by around 30 percent in the period between 2016 and 2017.
 The sharp decrease in deaths on the roads of California is especially remarkable considering that the nationwide decrease in that period was only 5.6 percent.

 In fact, only Wyoming, Mississippi, Delaware, and the District of Columbia have surpassed California in the number of motorcycle accident deaths between those years.
 So the question on everyone’s mind is, “Why is this happening?
-Why is California, which is infamous for its terrible and frequent motorcycle crashes, all the sudden has fewer fatalities?”
+Why is California, which is infamous for its terrible and frequent motorcycle crashes, all of a sudden has fewer fatalities?”

 Does lane splitting have anything to do with the decrease in motorcycle accident deaths?

-“The sharp decrease in motorcycle accident fatalities in California could be a direct result of state lawmakers making it lawful to lane split,” says our Los Angeles motorcycle accident attorney at the Law Offices of Howard Craig Kornberg.
+“The sharp decrease in motorcycle accident fatalities in California could be a direct result of state lawmakers making it lawful to lane split,” says our Los Angeles motorcycle accident attorney at the Law Offices of Howard Kornberg.
 “Our lawyers in California have also received fewer phone calls from motorcycle accident victims between 2016 and 2017, compared to previous years, but in no way does it mean that motorcycle crashes are non-existent in California now.”

 What is lane splitting?
 Lane splitting is riding a motorcycle between lanes or rows of slowed or stopped traffic.

 Experts argue that the decision to make lane splitting legal in California killed two birds with one stone.
 Firstly, it forced car drivers to pay more attention to their surroundings and be on alert.
 And secondly, it reduced the likelihood of risky behaviors and unexpected maneuvers from motorcyclists (after all, a large portion of motorcycle accidents was caused by riders being struck from behind in slow-moving traffic).